broliver18/ticketing/README.md

 # Ticketing App

+## Desicription
 This repository contains a ticketing application that enables users to purchase tickets online and make payments.
-The application is built using React.js for the frontend, Node.js for the backend, and it follows a microservices architecture.
-MongoDB is used as the primary database for storage and JetStream (Pub/Sub system) as a communicator between microservices.
+The application is built using server-side rendering Raact.js running on Next.js for the frontend and Node.js for the backend.
+This app follows a microservices architecture while using MongoDB as the primary database for storage and NATS JetStream (Pub/Sub system) as a communicator between microservices.

 ## Setup
 Before running the application, ensure that you have set up the necessary configurations and dependencies.